 A tummy tuck is commonly performed and generally safe.
 However, in order to make an informed decision and give your consent, you need to be aware of the possible side-effects and the risk of complications.

-Side-effects are the unwanted but mostly temporary effects you may get after having the procedure, for example feeling sick as a result of the general anesthetic.
+Abdominoplasty procedure/tummy tuck, side-effects are the unwanted but mostly temporary affects you may get after having the procedure, for example feeling sick as a result of the general anesthetic.

 Side-effects of a tummy tuck include: